Code-Institute-Submissions/Quartet-Militaire/README.md

 Used to import the font style.

 ## Testing
-### Automated Testing

 I used Google Chrome Developer Tools throughout the project.
-This was an invaluable resource to check how CSS changes would look.
+This was an invaluable resource to check how HTML and CSS changes would look.
 It was a particularly useful tool to have when checking for responsiveness on difference sized devices.
-In particular, when checking the embedded video worked on smaller screen devices in horizontal view.
-Another way the Developer Tools were useful was for viewing the Bootstrap cards and contact form.
-I had used the Bootstrap responsive classed in order to make sure they filled the screen on smaller devices for the best user experience.
+In particular, when checking the embedded YouTube video worked on smaller screen devices in horizontal view.
+The video is best viewed in horizontal mode on tablet and mobile devices.
+Another way the Developer Tools were useful was for viewing the Bootstrap navbar, cards and contact form.
+I had used the Bootstrap responsive classes in order to make sure they filled the screen on smaller devices.
+I am happy with the mobile first design of the website and the way it looks clear and easy to read on a mobile sized device.
+With current trends in how users are viewing websites a mobile first design and good user experience on small devices is crucial.
+The website also lends itself to tablet sized devices.
+The only criticism for viewing on a tablet sized device is that the Contact page and Media page have some dead space that could be utilised.

+When I first viewed my Contact page using the Developer Tools in Chrome, I noticed that the heading and subheading for the page pushed the contact form lower down on smaller device sizes.
+This meant that the user experience would be hindered and visually it was not appealing.
+I decided to use media queries to hide the subheading for smaller devices to eliminate this visual issue.

+Overall, I am more happy with the way my website views on a mobile device than on some of the larger screen sizes.
+With mobile first design in mind, this is ok for my first project; in future I would like to develop the layout and design of the desktop view for the Quartet Militaire website.

+### W3C Validator Testing

+I used the W3C validators for both HTML and CSS to check my code.
+There were a few errors that I corrected during my project.
+I realise now that it would have been a useful exercise to log these errors and perhaps add to my write up as part of an ongoing testing routine.

-### Manual Testing
+### Web Browser and Device Testing

+I have viewed and tested my website on Google Chrome and Safari on both a Macbook Pro and a larger desktop screen and all features work fine and the viewing experience look ok.

+Aside from checking through all devices sizes using Google Developer Tools to view and test my website, I have also viewed and tested my site on an iPhone 7 and iPad (large).

 #### Testing User Stories Write Up